 Well—over time, somehow my clients got better.
 Must have been all those books that Trout, Solomon and Wunderman were writing.
 But it didn’t matter how.
 Clients were just getting smarter and easier to work with.

 Pause—now flash back to 1966.
 As a young 19-year old, I was fortunate enough to be offered an all-expense paid, outdoor adventure trip—to Viet Nam.
 Lucky me.
 My good fortune included paid travel, meals and accommodations.
 Those were formative years for me and no doubt the experience either aged or matured me.
 Whatever.
 Anyway, at the end of my two-year sabbatical, I was looking forward to once again getting together with old friends and good times.
 Coming home was going to be the best time I ever had.
 Didn’t work out that way though.
 Old friends had changed.
 We didn’t seem to have the same focus, the same interests.
 We were on different pages now.
 Then the epiphany!
 It wasn’t my old friends who had changed—I changed.

-Now—fast forward ahead a few decades.
+Now—fast forward ahead a couple decades or so.
 I had arrived at my second epiphany.
 The bad clients didn’t go away.
 Actually, they were never that bad—I just got better at asking the right questions…and much better at listening.
 I also learned that I didn’t have to know the solution to every problem.
 I just needed to know whom to ask or where to look for a solution.
 I gained some self confidence and learned to calm myself down.
 And low and behold, the clients got calmer.